 All correspondence from ACT Health will be forwarded to the email address specified in your on-line profile.

 - Written response to the selection criteria (using the template above)

-- Written referee report(s) (using the template above)
+- Written referee report(s) where available (using the template above)

 - Covering Letter (Optional)

 All of these documents can be uploaded onto to your on-line profile.
-To assist us in collating these documents, please save them with the REQ ID number as part of the title before uploading them. (i.e Criteria 211.doc)
+To assist us in collating these documents, please save them with the Job Number as part of the title before uploading them. (i.e. Criteria 00AB3.doc)

 Late applications are generally not accepted, so please ensure that you have completed all the steps required and have attached any relevant documents required to your profile (as outlined above) by the closing date.
 If you are unable to lodge a full application by the closing date, you should discuss the circumstances with the Contact Officer.